michaelkolesidis/teddy-3d/README.md

 - Teddy can be moved by mouse/touch along with its rotation
 - It is created dynamically on page load, according to window dimensions
 - It is housed in a simple HTML page, with some essential CSS
+- Double-click anywhere to enter fullscreen mode, double-click again (or press ESC) to leave fullscreen mode.

 ## Demo